-The School of Education and Behavioral Sciences will continue its recognition, in North Texas and Southeast Oklahoma, as offering premiere degree programs in education, psychology, clinical mental health counseling, school counseling, criminal justice, sociology, physical education and recreation.
+The School of Education and Behavioral Sciences will continue its recognition, in North Texas and Southeast Oklahoma, as offering premiere degree programs in education, psychology, clinical mental health counseling, school counseling, criminal justice, sociology, physical education and recreation, and early intervention and child development.
 The School of Education and Behavioral Sciences will strive to attain the same prestige in the state and throughout the nation.

 The mission of the School of Education and Behavioral Sciences is to provide an environment of academic excellence that permits students to reach their highest potential as professionals for the 21st century.
 The essence of our mission is to challenge student-learners to become professionals that are competent, committed and ethical.
-Through access to exemplary instruction, challenging academic programs and extracurricular experiences, students will acquire the knowledge, skills and dispositions essential to their career preparation in education, behavioral sciences, health/physical education or recreation.
+Through access to exemplary instruction, challenging academic programs and extracurricular experiences, students will acquire the knowledge, skills and dispositions essential to their career preparation in education, behavioral sciences, health/physical education or recreation, and early intervention and child development.